|

 0 Comments

+You ask them questions, of course.
+Questions get the conversation started and they show you have an interest in the person you’re speaking with.
+The same is true of your business.
+Asking and answering questions about the operation of your business can increase your efficiency and knowledge.
+By taking the time to perform a self-audit, you will get to know your business and process better and that means greater alignment with the needs of your target audience.
 Have you ever wondered how you can compete with large companies like Amazon (or Walmart)?
 Well, the more important question may be more not be how but why.
 Mega retailers, like the two mentioned, aren’t looking to only sell their own products.
 They have launched large programs encouraging small businesses to use their distribution platform.

 So, do you really need to compete when you can harness their traffic to sell your goods on their sites?
 Since this is Small Business Month, we thought it would be the ideal time to call attention to some of the resources out there for the small business.
 With an increase in awareness of how important small businesses are to the local and national economies, large businesses are getting into the groove and pledging their support to help small businesses too.